ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 1. A GTFS Reader that reads the GTFS and writes it into datastructures
 2. A Geocalendar Index that is able to query spatially and temporally local trips
 3. A HMM that predicts the most likely trip candidate
-4. An API to communicate with the frontend or a user simulation
+4. An API to communicate with the frontend or a user device simulation

 ## GTFS Reader